rajnikantdhardwivedi7/my-portfolio/content/_index.md

 background = "#f44336"
 foreground = "#fff"
 content = """
-I started working on an Android app called "SchoolBit" that connected to my school system and showed absences, summaries, grades, and other academic information.
+I started working on an Android app called "SchoolBit" (which was then taken down due to legal reasons), that basically connected to my school system and showed the absences, summaries, grades, etc...
-This was my first experience with mobile app development.
 """

 [[extra.timeline]]